.png)

 |

-is a renown Australian artist.
-He
+is a renown Australian Aboriginal master-artist.

 was

-one of the first men to paint under
+the first few men to paint under

 Geoffrey Bardon